 Mean corpuscular hemoglobin concentration (MCHC) refers to the average concentration of hemoglobin inside a group of red blood cells.
 Causes of high MCHC include some types of anemia, liver disease, and overactive thyroid.
 Other factors, such as cancer treatment, can also affect it.

 A normal MCHC level for an adult is

-MCHC values by themselves are not always a sign that a person has any underlying health problems but may prompt a doctor to do further tests.
+MCHC values alone do not always indicate that a person has any underlying health problems but may prompt further tests.

 There are several potential causes of high MCHC.
 It often occurs in people with conditions that cause the red blood cells to be fragile or easily destroyed.

 Causes of high MCHC include:

 Autoimmune hemolytic anemia (AIHA)